ItsChrisHickman/itschrishickman/README.md

 I build things for the internet.
 Currently an engineer at [Matterport](https://matterport.com), where most of my code lives internally.

-Mostly software, sometimes products, occasionally weird music with AI.
+Mostly software, sometimes products, occasionally [music](https://christopherhickman.com) with AI.

 ## Past projects